arhamchordia/chain-details/scripts/generate_report_bigquery.md

 # generate_report_bigquery.sh

-This script generates bond, unbond, and withdraw reports for a Google Cloud Project using the BigQuery API.
+This script generates bond, unbond, and claim reports for a Google Cloud Project using the BigQuery API.
 The script accepts a mandatory flag --gcp followed by the Google Cloud Project ID.
 Once the report is generated, it gets zipped and uploaded to a Slack channel.